prodest/projeto-transcol-online/README.md

-# transcol-online-app
+# Aplicativo do Transcol Online

-Repositório destinado ao projeto de aplicativo do transcol online do Espírito Santo
+Repositório do aplicativo do transcol online do Espírito Santo.